 Even if there is a previous business relationship, if a recipient sends a written or fax message to the sender clearly indicating that they do not want fax messages from them, the sender cannot legally send any more faxes.
 Washington’s law provides for $500 in damages if a consumer files and wins a private lawsuit.
 Consumers have successfully filed such claims in Small Claims Court; however, you may be precluded from filing a Small Claims action locally against an out-of-state firm.
 If you would like information on how to file a private lawsuit in Small Claims Court, you can visit this part of our website.

-Additionally, you may file a complaint with to contact the Federal Communications Commission.
+Additionally, you may file a complaint with the Federal Communications Commission.

-Electronic mail provides a variety of new problems for the on-line consumer.
-In addition to a variety of chain letters and pyramid schemes, many other consumer problems occur on-line.
-Unsolicited electronic mail is a very common problem.
+Electronic mail provides a variety of problems for the online consumer.
+In addition to a variety of chain letters and pyramid schemes, many other consumer problems occur online.
+Unsolicited email is a very common problem.
 There are steps you can take to keep such mail to a minimum.

 Your system administrator may be able to give you information on how to screen out nuisance mail.
 Your internet postmaster, if she or he receives enough complaints from members of a service, may decide to limit access for those who abuse the system.
 Finally, you may file a complaint with the Federal Trade Commission.